santanche/lab2learn/xml/04-xquery-drom-pubchem-zorba.md

 https://pubchem.ncbi.nlm.nih.gov/rest/pug/substance/sid/49854366/XML

 This substance will be used as an example in the following queries.

+## Zorba

-Since Zorba did not accept to fetch the data straight from the result, the file was downloaded and is available here:
+Since Zorba does not accept to fetch the data straight from the result, the file was downloaded and is available here:

 https://github.com/santanche/lab2learn/blob/master/data/pubchem/pubchem-acetylsalicylic-acid.xml